Getting started with testing

 You can unite E2E testing with monitoring in multiple ways with Checkly.
 You might be a Terraform shop, or just configure your checks in the web UI first.
 To help you pick your own journey, we will discuss the core principles below.

 Regardless of how you run / trigger your test runs, every batch of test runs is recorded as a test session and displayed in your test sessions page.

 The test session overview provides insights into where a test session was triggered from and who triggered it.

-While test session details are automatically detected you can also configure them:
+While test session git details are automatically detected you can also configure them by setting environment variables.

 @playwright/test powered browser checks.